voboda/ephemerant/README.md

 `contracts/src/Paths.ts` produces 3 exports:
 - Paths - a smart contract that verifies state of a Merkle Tree of Links
 - Links - a struct that recursively tracks user actions
-- friendsHash - a function that produces a unique hash given two Links
+- friendsHash - a function that produces a unique hash given two Links. **(This is the ephemerant key.)**

 `contracts/src/Paths.test.ts` contains the unit tests, which are set up based on the user scenario below